Queen- News of the World- Brian May

 With the October 1977 release of News of the World, London-based Queen moved into the upper echelons of international rock bands with arena-filling (soon to be stadium-sized) anthems “We Will Rock You” and “We Are the Champions”.
 But my guest, Queen guitarist/composer Brian May, reminds us that News of the World also contains “Spread Your Wings”,”Get Down, Make Love”, and the under-appreciated mini-opera “It’s Late” as well.
-Astrophysicist Dr. Brian May, PhD is my guest here In the Studio sharing Queen’s News of the World on its forty-fifth anniversary.As I was preparing the accurate context of Queen’s place in the rock constellation upon the release of November 1977’s News of the World, I stumbled upon another website’s contention that, “In the autumn of 1977, it looked as if Queen’s reign might be over… The future of their sixth studio album, News Of The World, looked bleak at best…”.
+Astrophysicist Dr. Brian May, PhD is my guest here In the Studio sharing Queen’s News of the World.As I was preparing the accurate context of Queen’s place in the rock constellation upon the release of November 1977’s News of the World, I stumbled upon another website’s contention that, “In the autumn of 1977, it looked as if Queen’s reign might be over… The future of their sixth studio album, News Of The World, looked bleak at best…”.
 WTF?
 At least in America, nothing could have been further from the truth.

 With the release of November 1977’s News of the World , Queen had succeeded as four real “mates” on an international scale, which would continue only to increase for the next decade.
 With four writers and vocalists, the band had a surplus of strong songs, while Queen lead singer Freddie Mercury possessed such an operatic voice that it’s easy to forget that both Brian May and drummer Roger Taylor also sang lead on select songs.
 (Freddie Mercury of Queen, from the Neal Preston book Exhausted and Exhilarated)